department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         description: Apply for a Certificate of Eligibility for VA home loan programs to buy, build, repair, or refinance a home.
       - url: /education/survivor-dependent-benefits/
         label: Education benefits for surviving spouse and dependent children
-        description: Find out if you're eligible and how to apply for help with paying for school or job training through our Survivors' and Dependents' Education Assistance Program (also known as Chapter 35).
-If your parent or spouse was an active-duty service member who died in the line of duty on or after September 11, 2001, find out how to apply for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
+        description: Find out if you're eligible and how to apply for help with paying for school or job training through our Survivors' and Dependents' Education Assistance Program (also known as Chapter 35) or the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
   - id: "caregiver"
     title: Benefits and services for family members caring for a Veteran or service member
     links:
       - url: /health-care/family-caregiver-benefits/comprehensive-assistance/
-        label: Program of Comprehensive Assistance
+        label: Program of Comprehensive Assistance to Family Caregivers
-        description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, find out if you're eligible and how to apply for health care benefits and other support through the Program of Comprehensive Assistance to Family Caregivers of Post-911 Veterans.
+        description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, find out how to apply for health care benefits and other support.
       - url: https://www.caregiver.va.gov/
         label: VA Caregiver Support Program
         description: Learn how to access training, educational resources, tools, and advice to help support you in caring for a Veteran family member.